Battle of Nowo Schwerschen

-The Battle of Nowo Schwerschen was fought on Friday, 13 November 1812, near Nowo Schwerschen, part of the Russian Empire at the time.
+The Battle of Nowo Schwerschen (Novy Sverzhen) was fought on Friday, 13 November 1812, near Novy Sverzhen or Nowo Schwerschen, part of the Russian Empire at the time (now in Belarus).
 An unexperienced Polish force under General Franciszek Ksawery Kossecki was defeated by seasoned Russian forces led by Count Lambert from Admiral Chichagov's Army of the Danube.

 Kossecki's forces were given the task of protecting Minsk from a southeast attack and ensure a path of retreat for Napoleon's Grande Armée.

 Background

 Maret sent General Kossecki with about 3,000 infantry and 500 cavalry men to Nowo Schwerschen where they were to protect the crossing of the Niemen.

 According to Smith, Kossecki's division was composed of: